TEAM-SATYUG/MITSURIMUSIC/Readme.md

 ---

-## 🌟 What is Annie Robot?
+## 🌟 What is Mitsuri Music ?

-**Annie Robot** is a modern Telegram bot built for streaming high-quality music into group voice chats.
+**Mitsuri Music** is a modern Telegram bot built for streaming high-quality music into group voice chats.
 Based on **Pyrogram** and **PyTgCalls**, Annie supports major music platforms like YouTube, Spotify, Apple Music, and more.

 In addition to music streaming, Annie also features some **Group Management** capabilities including:
 - 🔇 Mute/Kick/Ban etc.